 Like other martial arts, Haidong Gumdo trains the body, the mind, and the spirit.
 It also teaches self-defense, self-confidence, character development, patience, concentration, meditation, and etiquette.
 If you learn it, you must learn to respect others, above all.
 Along with those lessons, you learn two-handed style sword forms, sparring, paper cutting, candle snuffing, bamboo cutting, straw mat cutting, and many other things.

 Haidong Gumdo is a full Korean Martial art, just like Taekwondo.
 The belt ranks in Haidong Gumdo go up to 9th DAN Black Belt.
 All Black Belts are certified through the World Haidong Gumdo Federation.

 What type of swords do you learn to use?

 The basic sword used in Haidong Gumdo is the traditional Korean long sword, which looks quite similar to a Japanese Samurai Sword.
-The main difference in the two swords is that the Korean Swords handle is slightly shorter than the Samurai sword.
+The main difference between the two swords is that the Korean Swords handle is slightly shorter than the Samurai sword.

-Most sword training is done with a hard wood sword (mokgum).
+Most sword training is done with a hardwood sword (mokgum).
 At Blue Belt, the student is allowed to use the blunt metal sword (kagum).
-At black belt the student is allowed to purchase a real sword (jingum) for cutting Bamboo and straw mats.
+At black belt, the student is allowed to purchase a real sword (jingum) for cutting Bamboo and straw mats.